-The 2015 American Library in Paris Book Award Shortlist
+The 2015 American Library in Paris Book Award Winnter

 About the American Library in Paris Book Award

 Today the Library is the pre-eminent center in Paris for evening talks by prominent authors who write in English.
-The Library now looks to extend its commitment to outstanding writing by awarding an annual literary prize under the supervision of its Writer’s Council.
+We now extend our commitment to outstanding writing by awarding an annual literary prize under the supervision of its Writer’s Council.
 A generous grant from the Florence Gould Foundation has allowed us to make this idea a reality.

 The Award is administered by the American Library in Paris and overseen by its Writers Council.
 The decision of the jury is final and no correspondence will be entered into regarding the judging process.

-The 2015 American Library in Paris Book Award - more information
+The 2016 American Library in Paris Book Award

 The winner of the Award receives a prize of $5,000.
 He or she is invited to Paris, with air travel and accommodation at the Library’s expense, for an award ceremony in November and other Library functions, including a public reading and a writing workshop.
 For a list of frequently asked questions, please check The American Library in Paris Book Award FAQs.

 Jury for the 2016 Award

 The Book Award jury is drawn from the Writers Council of the American Library in Paris.
 More information about the 2016 Book Award jury is forthcoming.

 |November 2016||Winner announced at award ceremony in Paris|